Maintaining Wrapper Packages

 datamitsu devtools pull-github apps/githubApps.json --update

-With --update, the command fetches the latest release tags, downloads binaries for all platform tuples (Darwin/Linux/Windows/FreeBSD/OpenBSD on amd64/arm64, Linux with glibc/musl), computes SHA-256 hashes, and writes the results back to the JSON file.
+With --update, the command fetches the latest release tags, downloads binaries for all platform tuples (Darwin/Linux/Windows/FreeBSD/OpenBSD on amd64/arm64, Linux with glibc/musl), computes SHA-256 hashes, fetches the repository description from GitHub API, and writes the results back to the JSON file.

 Verify binary extraction after update: